 Ruin or site NT 678794 OS: 67

-OPEN: Access at all reasonable times – view from exterior as care should be taken as dangerously ruined, especially during bad weather.
+OPEN: Castle and harbour: access at all reasonable times – view from exterior as care should be taken as dangerously ruined, especially during bad weather.
 There are fine coastal walks.

-Although once one of the most important castles in Scotland, little remains of Dunbar Castle, except foundations of a very ruined tower and courtyard, as well as a blockhouse.
+Although once one of the most important castles in Scotland, little remains of Dunbar Castle, except an upstand and foundations of a very ruined tower and courtyard, as well as a blockhouse.
 The ruins date in part from the 12th century, although there was a stronghold here from at least the 9th century.

 The castle stands in a fine location by the harbour of the burgh, and ‘Dunbar’ is prominently marked on Blaeu’s map of The Lothians.
 The burgh is also shown on Adair’s map of East Lothian, and although the castle is marked it is given little prominence.

 The Cospatrick Earls of Dunbar held the castle in the 13th century, but it was captured by the English in 1297.
 Edward II sheltered here after defeat at the Battle of Bannockburn in 1314 before sailing to Berwick upon Tweed.
 Black Agnes, Countess of Douglas and the daughter of Sir Thomas Randolph, held the castle successfully for six weeks in 1338 against English armies, using a giant catapult against the besiegers’ stone-hurling mangonels.
 She reputedly said after the battle, as the English fled: ‘behold of the litter of English pigs’.

 The 11th Earl of Dunbar was forfeited for treason, and the castle was slighted in 1488, but later rebuilt by James IV.
 In 1489 the ships of Sir Andrew Wood defeated an English navy just off Dunbar.